hrishikeshpaul/portfolio-template/README.md

 5. Click on the **source** dropdown, and select **master**.

-6. Wait for a while, and then nagivate to `<github_username>.github.io` on your browser, and you should see your webisite up and running
+6. Wait for a while, and then nagivate to `<github_username>.github.io` on your browser, and you should see your webisite up and running.

+# Notes

+Please feel free to post any issue if found, or mail me at hrpaul@iu.edu.